ksdisch/NFL_Totals-MachineLearningModel/README.md

 #### Training Data
 The data was split into training and testing sets using the Sklearn train_test_split function.
 By default, this function assigns 75% of the dataset to be used during the training of the model while the remaining 25% is used to test the model.

+### Conclusion
+The Action Network estimates that to be profitable, a bettor must win at least 52.4% of their bets.
+Our model was successfully able to exceed that threshold and could theoretically provide bettors with a profit over time.